COBRAPROsimulator/COBRAPRO/README.md

    ```
 2. Download [SUNDIALS 2.6.2](https://computing.llnl.gov/sites/default/files/inline-files/sundials-2.6.2.tar.gz) and unzip the folder.
 Relocate the sundials-2.6.2 folder inside the COBRAPRO folder.

-3. Download the latest version of [CasADi](https://web.casadi.org/get/) corresponding to your operating system.
+3. Download the latest version of [CasADi (MATLAB version)](https://web.casadi.org/get/) corresponding to your operating system.
 Unzip and move your CasADi folder inside the COBRAPRO folder.
 Your COBRAPRO folder should now contain the sundials-2.6.2 and CasADi folders.

 4. Before we can install SUNDIALS, the following software are required to compile the mex files that will interface with the SUNDIALS IDA solver:
    - __Mac users__: Download [Xcode](https://developer.apple.com/xcode/) application (can be downloaded from Apple’s App Store).
 Once Xcode[^1] is installed, proceed to accept the license agreement.
 This can be done by opening the Xcode application, which will launch a license agreement window and click the “Agree” icon, or type